AlexSchmith/dotfiles/README.md

 # dotfiles
-A compilation of all of my configuration files
+A compilation of all of my configuration files mainly regarding terminals and a few other things